Asad-Ismail/ML_OPS/README.md

 # Machine Learning Pipeline Manager

 ## Overview
+AWS ML OPS pipeline can be found in aws_MLOPS directory along with the code

 This project implements a Machine Learning Pipeline Manager using Python.
 It contain MVP to describe how model_management can work

 ## Features